yvanflorian/airbnb-clone-demo/README.md

 - Material-UI: View version used [here](https://v4.mui.com/)
 - [React-Leaflet](https://react-leaflet.js.org/docs/start-introduction/) for maps

-### Soon
+### Soon / Future enhancements

+If time allows:

-Server side will be rewritten, if time allows, to make some of the features available
+- Server side will be rewritten, if time allows, to make some of the features available
+- Docker compose will be made available to build the development environment including loading of sample data
+- Completing the single room page to be fully responsive and match airbnb page
+- Activating disabled buttons
+- Improve performance of pages/queries
+- etc...